javierbg/ordinal-losses/README.md

 * Your neural network should **not** perform any activation like softmax on the output.
 * You should **not** perform any pre-processing on the labels, such as one-hot encoding.
 * There is an example at `src/example.py`.
-* Please notice that some losses have hyperparameters that you may fine-tune.
-Please read the code for more API information.
+* Notice that some losses have hyperparameters that you may want to fine-tune.
+* Notice that we use `reduction=none`.
+You need to then do the average of the loss, as in the example above.

+The code is less than 500 lines, including comments.
+Please read the code for more information.